SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 4. You are now signed in the application.
 <br>![](/exercises/ex1/images/Ex01_Part01_04.png)

+You have now logged into SAP Data Intelligence.

 ## Browse data in a Connected System (Database)

 After completing these steps you will have discovered dataset stored in a database.